cleverness/widget-css-classes/readme.txt

 * Adds a text field to a widget for defining a class
 * You can specify multiple classes by putting a space between them
-* Optionally adds a dropdown menu with predefined classes instead of a text field
+* Optionally adds a drop-down menu with predefined classes instead of a text field
 * Optionally adds a text field to add an id to a widget
 * Adds first and last classes to the first and last widget instances in a sidebar
 * Adds even/odd classes to widgets